The Pink Panther Show: Syndication

 Most television stations aired the later package released in 1982, featuring the cartoon shorts by themselves, isolated from the show's original bumpers sequences.
 The laugh track was also silenced on all entries except for Misterjaw.
-Chicago-based WGN-TV was one of the few stations to air the 1980 The Pink Panther Show syndication package.
-Conversely, New York City-based WPIX featured a stripped-down version of the shorts, airing the entries without the laugh track, bumpers, or theatrical opening/closing credits.
+WGN-TV in Chicago was one of the few stations to air the 1980 The Pink Panther Show syndication package.
+Conversely, its New York City sister station WPIX featured a stripped-down version of the shorts, airing the entries without the laugh track, bumpers, or theatrical opening/closing credits.

 Reruns

 The Pink Panther Show (1969–1971) and The New Pink Panther Show (1971–1974) has been remastered in its original format.
-It was previously shown on BBC Two, UK Gold, BBC One, Boomerang (2000–2009) and Cartoon Network (1993–2002).
+It was previously shown on BBC Two, UK Gold, BBC One, Boomerang (2000–2009) and Cartoon Network (1993–2002) in the UK.
 In the late 2000s, it aired in Canada on Teletoon Retro weekday mornings at 8:00 am.
-Teletoon Retro showed all 32 episodes of The Pink Panther Show with the panther and the Inspector, all 17 episodes of The New Pink Panther Show with the panther and the Ant and the Aardvark, and select episodes of the first syndicated Pink Panther Show series (only those episodes with the middle cartoon being an Ant and Aardvark).
+Teletoon Retro showed all 32 episodes of The Pink Panther Show with the panther and the Inspector, all 17 episodes of The New Pink Panther Show with the panther and the Ant and the Aardvark, and select episodes of the first syndicated Pink Panther Show series (only those episodes with the middle cartoon being an episode of The Ant and The Aardvark).
 Teletoon Retro then showed all 16 episodes of The All New Pink Panther Show, with the panther and Crazylegs Crane.
 The laugh track is muted for most entries.

 The episodes shown on Teletoon Retro also featured remastered versions, while the wrap-around content was in rougher condition.
 The Inspector cartoon, Tour de Farce, had the wrong title card, that for Reaux, Reaux, Reaux Your Boat.

-Cartoon Network reran The Pink Panther Show from 1997 to 1999, and intermittently in 2006, 2009, and 2012.
-A "no-frills" version aired on Boomerang five days a week at 5:30 am, 10 am and 2:30 pm; the Boomerang version included four shorts and no bumpers, in the style of its other theatrical-short compilation shows.
+In the United States, Cartoon Network reran The Pink Panther Show from 1997 to 1999, and intermittently in 2006, 2009, and 2012.
+A "no-frills" version aired on Boomerang from 2005 to 2012 for five days a week at 5:30 am, 10 am and 2:30 pm; the Boomerang version included four shorts and no bumpers, in the style of its other theatrical-short compilation shows.
 Until August 2009, Boomerang only featured shorts from The Pink Panther, The Ant and the Aardvark and The Inspector.
 The laugh track was present on several entries.
-Currently, the show remains intact on the Spanish Language Boomerang TV channel with most entries containing their original laugh track.
-The Pink Panther show aired on Boomerang from 2004 to 2012.
+It also aired on the Spanish Language Boomerang TV channel with most entries containing their original laugh track.